LoganFriend/CerealVis/docs/readme.md

 CerealVis is a portable desktop application made to read in and display sensor data via a serial connection.
 CerealVis can connect to a variety of devices and start reading and displaying data from it.
 Features like auto connect and different types of visualization is what makes CerealVis a great tool for anyone looking to visualize sensor data.

-Here is everything you would need to familiarize yourself with the inernals of the project:
+Here is everything you would need to familiarize yourself with the internals of the project:

 ## Links